uclid-org/uclid/README.md

 ## UCLID5 Tutorial/Publication

-The [tutorial](https://github.com/uclid-org/uclid/blob/master/tutorial/tutorial.pdf) has a gentle introduction to using UCLID5.
+The [tutorial document](https://github.com/uclid-org/uclid/blob/master/tutorial/tutorial.pdf) has a gentle introduction to using UCLID5.

+A set of tutorial lectures on UCLID5 can be found [here](https://people.eecs.berkeley.edu/~sseshia/uclid5-tutorial/).

 ## Versions